-- 2 tablespoons fish sauce or oyster sauce
+- 2 TBSP fish sauce or oyster sauce

-- 2 tablespoons honey or maple syrup (optional)
+- 2 TBSP honey or maple syrup (optional)

-- I used a spiral slicer to cut the parsnips in to curly noodle shapes.
-If you don't have one of these, you can use a peeler, or just very thinly slice the noodles.
+- Cut the parsnips in to curly noodle shapes using a spiral slicer.
+If you don't have one of these, you can use a peeler, or just very thinly slice the parsnips.

-- Add the thinly sliced/chopped carrots and sauté for 2 minutes.
+- Add the chopped carrots and sauté for 2 minutes.

-- Add thinly sliced onion and green beans and sauté for another 2 minutes.
+- Add the thinly sliced onion and green beans and sauté for another 2 minutes.

 - Add parsnip noodles and continue sautéing on medium heat for 5-8 minutes until all ingredients are starting to soften.

 - Add the garlic powder, pepper, salt, coconut aminos, fish sauce and honey and stir well.